bdhom/Obsidian/SCG/TGL/BOS/Ball Origin Spotter (BOS).md

 ## Description
 The "Ball Origin System" (BOS) is an application designed to precisely detect and locate a golf ball on its tee position and communicate this information seamlessly to MQTT consumers.
 The heart of this system lies in its machine learning (ML) models, trained to accurately identify both golf balls and clubs, and a ZED camera used for millimeter-accurate stereographic depth estimations.
-The ML models work in conjunction with TensorRT (models as TensorRT engine files), enabling real-time updates to consumers as soon as the designated ball, determined through a series of selected algorithms, is successfully located or in case it becomes lost.
+The ML models work in conjunction with TensorRT, enabling real-time updates to consumers as soon as the designated ball, determined through a series of selected algorithms, is successfully located or in case it becomes lost.
 For the discovery phase, the following hardware was used:
 * NVIDIA Jetson Xavier NX (J2021)
 * ZED 2i Camera
 Once the discovery phase ended, more sophisticated hardware was utilized for better performance: